zoeyliu1999/EgoTraj-Bench/README.md

 ## 🙋‍♂️ Questions or Issues

-If you encounter any problems or have questions about EgoTraj-Bench, please feel free to open an issue on the GitHub repo: `https://github.com/zoeyliu1999/EgoTraj-Bench/issues`.
+If you encounter any problems or have questions about EgoTraj-Bench, please feel free to [open an issue](https://github.com/zoeyliu1999/EgoTraj-Bench/issues) on the GitHub repo.

 ## 🔗 Citation